JunboShen/spectrum_reconstruction_with_noise/README.md

-# spectrum_reconstruction_with_noise
+# Experiments for deep learning in broadband spectrum reconstruction from crystal responses.

+Noise-add-on experiments for the proposed model and baselines on input with different signal noise level cutoffs (10%, 15%, 20%, 25%, 30%).

-All statistic resutls in plot.ipynb
+All statistics result in plot.ipynb

+Details in the paper.